Golden Age of Radio: United States

-Some old-time radio shows continued on the air, although in ever-dwindling numbers, throughout the 1950s even after their television equivalents had conquered the general public.
-One factor which helped to kill them off entirely was the evolution of popular music (including the development of rock and roll), which led to the birth of the top 40 radio format.
+Some old-time radio shows continued on the air, although in ever-dwindling numbers, throughout the 1950s, even after their television equivalents had conquered the general public.
+One factor which helped to kill off old-time radio entirely was the evolution of popular music (including the development of rock and roll), which led to the birth of the top 40 radio format.
 A top 40 show could be produced in a small studio in a local station with minimal staff.
-This displaced full-service network radio and hastened the end of virtually all scripted radio drama by 1962.
-(Radio in and of itself would survive, thanks in part to the proliferation of the transistor radio, and permanent installation in vehicles, making the medium far more portable than television).
+This displaced full-service network radio and hastened the end of the golden-age era of radio drama by 1962.
+(Radio as a broadcast medium would survive, thanks in part to the proliferation of the transistor radio, and permanent installation in vehicles, making the medium far more portable than television.)
 Full-service stations that did not adopt either top 40 or the mellower beautiful music or MOR formats eventually developed all-news radio in the mid-1960s.

 Scripted radio comedy and drama in the vein of old-time radio has a limited presence on U.S. radio.
 Several radio theatre series are still in production in the United States, usually airing on Sunday nights.
 These include original series such as Imagination Theater and a radio adaptation of The Twilight Zone TV series, as well as rerun compilations such as the popular daily series When Radio Was and USA Radio Network's Golden Age of Radio Theatre, and weekly programs such as The Big Broadcast on WAMU, hosted by Murray Horwitz.
 These shows usually air in late nights and/or on weekends on small AM stations.
 Carl Amari's nationally syndicated radio show Hollywood 360 features 5 old-time radio episodes each week during his 5-hour broadcast.
 Amari's show is heard on 100+ radio stations coast-to-coast and in 168 countries on American Forces Radio.
 Local rerun compilations are also heard, primarily on public radio stations.
 Sirius XM Radio maintains a full-time Radio Classics channel devoted to rebroadcasts of vintage radio shows.